rmhcovid/screentool/README.md

 - One for Ward Clerks (in our example eregs.wardclarks@yourhospital.org.au)
 2. Redirect those addresses to all the applicable staff<br/>**Or**, setup dedicated computers to check and display these emails (in a secure location) and implement staff procedures to check these regularly

+To make the most of the tool we strongly recommend using a SMS service that messages patients as well as emailing htem.
+Twilio provides good REDCap integration.
+Other providers should work (eg. ClickSend, SMSGLobal etc) but are untested.

 TODO... other preparations?

 ### Install and setup the REDCap project